-The go-to oversized blazer and jean look may not seem out of the ordinary, but no one mastered this of-the-moment look better than Sarah Jessica Parker and Princess Diana.
-If you take one lesson from these two icons; the details are in the accessories.
-See Princess Di’s cowboy boots and baseball cap, while S.J.P. reaches for statement finishing touches in shimmering jewels and colour-pop clutches.
+The go-to oversized blazer and jean look may not seem out of the ordinary, but no one mastered this of-the-moment look better than Sarah Jessica Parker.
+If you take one lesson from this style icon; the details are in the accessories.
+See S.J.P’s statement finishing touches in shimmering jewels and colour-pop clutches.

 3. KATIE HOLMES

 A young Katie Holmes on the cover of Rolling Stone magazine reaffirmed the case for a good pair of dungarees.
 A summer essential by nature, we’re particularly in love with how effortless a simple white vest paired under short denim dungarees can look.